 - Kaisendon sauce

-The ultimate option is kaisendon sauce, there’s different kinds of kaisendon sauce, but most generic one is somewhat similar to tsuyu sauce with slight kick.
-That being said, kaisendon sauce is sweet and savoury type.
+The second option is tsuyu sauce for a sweeter flavor.
+When I can’t be bothered to make kaisendon sauce from scratch, I usually go for tsuyu sauce personally.
+The ultimate option is kaisendon sauce.
+There are different kinds of kaisendon sauce, but most generic ones are somewhat similar to tsuyu sauce with a slight kick.
+That being said, kaisendon sauce is sweet and savory type.

 Because I cannot really make a recipe for kaisendon itself (because it’s just seafood putting on rice…), I will explain my recipe of special kaisendon sauce.